anguzz/entra-azure-lab/docs/setup-azure-hound.md

 because that is the session that started the flow.

-That is why blocking device code flow with Conditional Access (the hardening note above) matters outside of a lab.
-It removes an MFA-bypass-by-design entry point that does not require stealing a password.
+That is why blocking device code flow with Conditional Access (the hardening note in this doc) matters outside of a lab.
+It removes an MFA bypass by design entry point that does not require stealing a password.

 References: